cryptimeleon/cryptimeleon.github.io/getting-started/implement-elgamal.md

 This interface – together with `EncryptionScheme` – contains the methods required for an asymmetric encryption scheme already: `generateKeyPair()`, `encrypt()` and `decrypt()`, as well as some methods for working with representations, more on those later.

-Next, lets create classses for the secret and public key, `ElgamalSecretKey` and `ElgamalPublicKey`, implementing the `DecryptionKey` and `EncryptionKey` interfaces included in **upb.crypto.craco**, respectively.
+Next, lets create classses for the secret and public key, `ElgamalSecretKey` and `ElgamalPublicKey`, implementing the `DecryptionKey` and `EncryptionKey` interfaces included in upb.crypto.craco, respectively.

 ```java
 // ElgamalSecretKey.java